 Incorrect.
 Both can be mutable or immutable depending on configuration.

-BSecrets store sensitive data with optional encryption; ConfigMaps store non-sensitive data in plain text
+BSecrets store sensitive data; ConfigMaps store non-sensitive config

 CSecrets only work with environment variables; ConfigMaps only work with volumes